-Hard Luck Castle outside Las Vegas holds vison of becoming an Airbnb
+Hard Luck Castle outside Las Vegas holds vison of becoming an AirBNB

 LAS VEGAS (FOX5) -- A short three hour drive north of Las Vegas sits the Hard Luck Castle.
 The secluded desert oasis is built on a piece of mining history.

-The castle is located in Goldfield, NV and sits on top a 100 year-old gold and silver mine.
+The castle is located in Goldfield and sits on top a 100 year-old gold and silver mine.

 Hard Luck Castle includes a game room, wine cellar and planetarium.